-Additionally, if you know you won’t be available for the dates of the shoot or recording session, you should not accept the audition.
+Additionally, if you know you won’t be available for the dates of the shoot or recording session, do not accept the audition.
 Never audition for anything unless you intend to accept it.
-That’s common professional conduct whether you’re a union talent or not.
+That’s standard professional conduct whether you’re a union talent or not.

-Otherwise, if you don’t take the time to book out, it never fails, just like clockwork, some huge gig will come calling the moment you head out of town.
+Otherwise, if you don’t take the time to book out, it never fails just like clockwork, some major project will come calling the moment you head out of town.
 It’s Murphy’s Law.
-But don’t let that stop you from taking some well deserved down time.

 Certainly, as a voice talent, there are portable recording options, provided you have:

-One of the primary reasons your agent has confidence in you is the fact they can confidently rely on you consistently delivering a quality recording, not simply being available to the work.
-This is only in part why they see you as reliable.
-Talent?
+One of the reasons your agent appreciates you is the fact they can confidently rely on you being available and ready to work at a moments notice a bulk of the time.
+This is why they see you as reliable.
+Are you talented?
 Of course.
 Trained?
-It’s a given.
-Prepared?
+That’s a given.
+Are you prepared?
 Always.
 Available?
 Absolutely, most of the time.
 However, you will have the occasional dentist appointment, family commitments and getaways that require you to make yourself scarce to accept a voiceover project from time to time.

-Other than that, if you neglect to book out, you’ll end up making everyone associated with the project miserable, especially yourself, and you could very well destroy your professional credibility because you didn’t think booking out mattered all that much, or you over-promised when you needed to simply check out and be present for you loved ones.
+If you neglect to book out, you’ll end up making everyone associated with the project miserable, and you might even destroy your professional credibility in the process because you “didn’t think booking out mattered all that much”.

-Determine with your talent agents their preferred booking out policies and procedures, and follow them to the letter.
-Be sure to put it in writing in an email so it’s time stamped as well.
-As long as it’s documented, includes a date, and done with plenty of time in advance of your departure, all’s right with the world!
+Again, check with your talent agency to determine their preferred booking out policies and procedures, and follow them to the letter.
+Be sure you put it in writing.
+That way if it’s documented, including the dates, and submitted well enough in advance of your departure, all’s right with the world!